Sunday, January 5, 2025

 "Sorry, is this a reunion?" interrupted Allen, causing Alicia to jump and the back of her scalp to burn.
 "What are you doing off your mark?"

+Alicia rushed back to her mark and thought she saw Sabrina mouth Hard Times.
+Even Party Girl scolded the rookie with her eyes.
 "Hey," said Party Girl, glancing down at her partner's right hand.
-"Think you can throw your punch tonight?"
+"Think you can throw that punch tonight?"

-Alicia looked down at her hand.
+Alicia held up her injured hand.
 The swelling had long since gone down, and there remained very little visible discoloration.
 The wrist barely nagged, but her knuckles spoke up, and they said "not tonight."
 She shook her head.
 "I don't think I'd have much behind it."

-"I bet you wish you were young and could heal fast like me," said Party Girl, matter-of-factly.
+"I bet you wish you were young and could heal fast like me," said Party Girl smugly.

-"Don't get jealous," chirped Party Girl's voice over the loudspeakers.
+"Don't get jealous," blared Party Girl's voice over the loudspeakers.
 "Get like me!"

 "Ladies, for fuck's sake, you're on!" shouted Allen.

-The team reached the bottom of the ramp.
-Party Girl grabbed the middle rope to pull herself up onto the ring apron and faced the crowd as she hung both her arms over the top rope.
-Keeping a tight grip, she backflipped into the ring using the rope as a fulcrum.
+The crowd erupted into cheers.
+Party Girl grabbed the middle rope to pull herself up onto the ring apron and turned to face the crowd.
+She draped both her arms over the top rope and used it as a fulcrum to backflip into the ring.

 Ding!

-The instant the bell rang, Alicia's jaw dropped as every single front-row ticket holder removed a shirt or a coat or a jacket to reveal an ill-fitting polo shirt or wrinkled button-down.
+The instant the bell rang, Alicia's jaw dropped.
+Every single front-row ticket holder removed a sweatshirt or a coat or a jacket to reveal an ill-fitting polo shirt or wrinkled button-down.
 Now Alicia could see the lanyards and khakis.
-The united front of geeks, dweebs, and dorks reached down in front of them and produced over a dozen bins overflowing with a diabolical assortment of plunder, which they stationed at set intervals around the ring.
-A pair of flippin' nerds manned each weapon station, while the rest stood up on their seats and turned around, blocking the rest of the crowd from giving the gift of violence.
-"Oh, buttons," muttered the rookie.
+The united front of geeks, dweebs, and dorks produced a dozen or more bins overflowing with a diabolical assortment of plunder, which they stationed at intervals around the ring.
+A pair of flippin' nerds manned each weapon station, while the rest stood up on their seats and turned around, blocking the rest of the fans from giving the gift of violence.

 The crowd turned poisonous as boos and concessions rained down on the mostly bespectacled wall of humanity.
-Alicia and Party Girl looked at each other and took off at a sprint for the ramp - neutral territory.
+Alicia and Party Girl looked at each other and took off at a sprint for the ramp: neutral territory.
 Unfortunately, I.T.
-Factor's corner stood closer to the promised land than Skate Party's.
-The only way there was through their grinning opponents.
+Factor's corner stood closer to the promised land than Skate Party's, and the path was through their smirking opponents.

-A blur of pink flew past Alicia's vision as Kat Cable broadsided Party Girl with a bone-crunching shoulder tackle that sent the star flying.
-The moment she turned her head, Alicia regretted taking her eyes off the Disgruntled Employee of the Month.
+A blur of pink flew past Alicia's vision as the hefty Kat Cable broadsided Party Girl with a bone-crunching rugby tackle that sent the fashion mogul flying.
+The moment Alicia turned her head, she regretted taking her eyes off the Disgruntled Employee of the Month.
 It was already too late.
-She turned back around into a Throat Thrust, as Trace Roote crossed her arms at the wrists and slammed the heels of her hands hard into Alicia's windpipe, dropping her to her knees where she stood as she coughed and gasped for air.
+Alicia turned around into a Throat Thrust, as Trace Roote crossed her arms at the wrists and slammed the heels of her palms hard into Alicia's windpipe, dropping the rookie to her knees where she stood, causing her to cough uncontrollably and gasp for air.
 It felt like the start of a very long night.

 No comments: